akkadotnet/akka.net/docs/articles/actors/receive-actor-api.md

 victim.Tell(Akka.Actor.Kill.Instance, ActorRefs.NoSender);
 ```

-## Actors and exceptions
+## Actors and Exceptions
-It can happen that while a message is being processed by an actor, that some kind of exception is thrown, e.g. a database exception.
+An exception can be thrown while a message is being processed by an actor, e.g. a database exception or some other type of runtime exception.

+When this occurs and the exception is not handled via a `try` / `catch` block, the actor's parent will be notified that its child failed with a specific exception type and will use its [supervision strategy](xref:supervision#what-supervision-means) to restart that child.

 ### What happens to the Message
 If an exception is thrown while a message is being processed (i.e. taken out of its mailbox and handed over to the current behavior), then this message will be lost.
 It is important to understand that it is not put back on the mailbox.
 So if you want to retry processing of a message, you need to deal with it yourself by catching the exception and retry your flow.
 Make sure that you put a bound on the number of retries since you don't want a system to livelock (so consuming a lot of cpu cycles without making progress).